 Sweating the small stuff is usually something to avoid in day to day life.
 But when it comes to YouTube, it’s worth the perspiration as strong metadata can be the difference between a successful video and a flop.
 Metadata encompasses your tags, titles, descriptions, and even video thumbnails.
 It’s an important technical aspect of SEO that is crucial to driving growth on YouTube.
 Your metadata can affect everything from the way the platform algorithm treats your videos to the monetization of your content.

 So, how do you implement the best metadata for each video to grow your YouTube channel?
-Below, we’re outlining three best practices to get you on your way to having the best metadata possible.
+Below, we’re outlining three best practices that BBTV creators are using to get you on your way to having the best metadata possible.

 “Keywords are often what connects viewers to your content through search or through recommendations.”

 If you’ve ever read anything about SEO you’ve probably heard this about 100 times before, but it bears repeating as it’s one of the most important aspects of SEO and metadata.
 A great way to find keywords is to work backwards.
 If you’re already posting content on YouTube, then you can use the “Traffic sources for views” report.
 Within that feature, the “YouTube search” traffic source option is where you’ll be able to see the search terms viewers use to find your video.
 Now you’ve done the research and you have your keywords, what’s next?